The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 High-IQ managers often complete analytical tasks faster but face equal time requirements for process-driven work

 High-IQ individuals consistently rank autonomy as their most valued workplace attribute.
+A Workplace Fit read makes this concrete: it measures the pace, structure, and autonomy conditions where you do your best work.
 Middle management offers the illusion of authority while delivering the reality of constraint.

 The trap: You have responsibility for outcomes but limited control over methods.
 Every decision requires alignment with policies, stakeholders, and hierarchies that may not optimize for efficiency.